 Replacement Cost — For Internally Developed Assets

 The Replacement Cost method estimates what it would cost to recreate an equivalent asset from scratch today.
-This is particularly useful for assets that are difficult to value using income approaches — assembled workforces, proprietary databases, internal software, and organisational processes.
+This is particularly useful for assets that are difficult to value using income approaches — assembled workforces, proprietary databases, internal software, and organizational processes.

 The Valuator walks you through cost components (labour hours, rates, materials), overhead allocation, developer profit margins, and then applies adjustments for functional and economic obsolescence.
 The result is displayed as a valuation waterfall: Direct Cost, Loaded Cost, Replacement Cost New (RCN), less obsolescence, arriving at Fair Value.